Coat of arms of Namibia: Proposed arms 1914

 In 1914, the German Empire government decided to assign coats of arms to German colonies, including South-West Africa.
 Arms were designed, but World War I broke out before the project was finalised, and the arms were never taken into use.
 The arms proposed for German South-West Africa depicted an Afrikaner bull's head, a diamond, and the German imperial eagle.
-In the 1920s, neo-colonialism, the proposed arms made a short public appearance, in a slight modified form on postcards issued by the German Colonial Soldiers' League (German Deutscher Kolonialkrieger-Bund) as well as decoration on calendars.
+In the 1920s, neo-colonialism, the proposed arms made a short public appearance, in a slightly modified form on postcards issued by the German Colonial Soldiers' League (German Deutscher Kolonialkrieger-Bund) and also as decoration on calendars.

 Arms 1963–80

 In 1958, the South West African administration decided that the territory should have an official coat of arms.
-After obtaining South African government approval, the administration engaged Dr Coenraad Beyers to design the arms.
-They were finalised in 1961, taken into use in 1963, and registered at the Bureau of Heraldry in 1964.
+After obtaining the approval of the South African government, the administration engaged Dr Coenraad Beyers to design the arms.
+The design was finalised in 1961, taken into use in 1963, and registered at the Bureau of Heraldry in 1964.

 The arms were discontinued when South-West Africa was reconstituted into a three-tier system of government in 1980.
-The Representative Authority of the Whites (1980–89) took over the arms in 1981.
+The second-tier Representative Authority of the Whites (1980–89) took over the arms in 1981.

 The official blazon of the arms is :